The Diary of the Building of a 5" gauge Stirling Single |

 | 16th

-September 2025 As soon as the new set of plans arrive I can work on re-building the petticoat pipe and soldering into place!
+September 2025 As soon as the new set of plans arrive I can work on re-building the petticoat pipe and silver soldering into place!
 Did some tidying up in the garage so that access to the sand blaster is easier..

 |